chchiou/markrov-text-generator/README.md

 5. PROFIT?
 6. *Please let me know if you find any extraordinarly funny sentence!
 (PROFIT!)*

-A quote from a text generated trough this script:
+A quote from a text generated trough this script, to give you a more complete understanding of the cosmos:

 	I'm not fucking rocket science!